thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 Protocol Buffers, or Protobuf, is a language- and a platform-neutral way of serializing structured data.
 It is convenient to minimize the size of transmitted data.

-At the moment of writing (ThingsBoard 3.2), platform supports customizable proto schemas for [telemetry upload](/docs/{{docsPrefix}}reference/mqtt-api/#telemetry-upload-api) and [attribute upload](/docs/{{docsPrefix}}reference/mqtt-api/#publish-attribute-update-to-the-server).
+At the moment of writing initial version of these feature (ThingsBoard 3.2), platform supports customizable proto schemas for [telemetry upload](/docs/{{docsPrefix}}reference/mqtt-api/#telemetry-upload-api) and [attribute upload](/docs/{{docsPrefix}}reference/mqtt-api/#publish-attribute-update-to-the-server).
+However, since ThingsBoard 3.3 release, platform also support proto schemas for [Server-side RPC](/docs/{{docsPrefix}}reference/mqtt-api/#server-side-rpc).
-We plan to the add ability to define a schema for downlink messages (RPC calls and attribute updates) in future releases.
+We plan to the add ability to define a schema for attribute updates and other downlink messages in future releases.

 {% include images-gallery.html imageCollection="mqttProtobufSetting" %}